rahulaga/hello-spring/README.md

 `TestHelloWorldSpringIntegrationCustomContext` loads a custom `test-spring-beans.xml` and the `TestGreeter` `TestHelloWorldSpringTestRunner` uses the SpringJUnit4ClassRunner test runner instead of extending the Spring abstract test class

-Another way to do this would be use Sping 'profiles' and have a test profile in your main xml.
+Another way to do this would be use Spring 'profiles' and have a test profile in your main xml.
 Personally I prefer to keep my test and production code separate.